 All costs associated with the motion to compel, including court costs and attorney fees are recoverable in filing a motion to compel.
 A party seeking a motion to compel should be sure to document all of their attempts to meet and confer, and also document all of their costs associated with filing the motion.

-Attorneys or parties to litigation in California who wish to purchase a motion to compel further responses to requests for production of documents for use in an unlimited civil case can click below.
+Attorneys or parties to litigation in California who wish to purchase a sample motion to compel further responses to requests for production of documents for use in an unlimited civil case can see below.

 Subscribe to his weekly newsletter with legal tips and tricks for California. http://www.legaldocspro.net/newsletter.htm